PoCInnovation/Workshops/software/13.Rust/README.md

 To do this, you will create a file `to_list.rs`.

-First, create a `linked_list` structure with the following attributes :
+First, create a `linked_list` structure with the following attributes:
 - `value: i32`
 - `next` which has the structure type.